 Never say these five things in a job interview.
 Is the interview going well?

 You'll hear from authors, career experts, career coaches, and even entrepreneurs.
 Position yourself as a thought leader in your industry.
+Create a professional blog and write insightful posts about industry trends and advice.
+Comment on other top blogs to increase your visibility within those communities.
+Join and participate in niche communities, such as LinkedIn groups related to your expertise and skills.
 How To Ace Your Technical Interview.
 Adriana Ganos is a Senior Consultant in the Software Engineering Permanent division at Winter, Wyman.

 Winter, Wyman is the largest and one of the most recognized staffing organizations in the Northeast.
 Find out more on the Winter, Wyman blog or follow on Twitter @WinterWyman.
 Job candidates have clear expectations about the work that needs to be done during the job search to ensure success.
 They define their career goals.
 10 Interview Fashion Blunders - Monster.com.
 Any article about what to wear to an interview might well begin with a qualifying statement covering the extremes in various states (New York and California, for example) and industries (technology, manufacturing), which are possible exceptions to the normal rules of fashion.